-Segerstrom Center Teaching Artist Victoria Burnett to Perform at National Storytelling Festival, 10/4-6
+Segerstrom Center Teaching Artist Victoria Burnett Performs at National Storytelling Festival, Now thru 10/6

 Burnett is a multi-talented master teacher.
 Through the Center's Arts Teach program, she is available to perform for school and community events.
 The Center is committed to providing residents throughout Orange County with opportunities to enhance their knowledge of and appreciation for the performing arts.
 Appropriate programs are available for elementary school through university level students, educators, hospitals, clubs, civic and other non-profit organizations.
 Each year the Center's artists touch the lives of as many as 350,000 young people throughout Southern California.